onflowser/linklock/README.md

 ## Usage

+Usage of various packages available in this monorepo.
+Note that this is not yet available to install from NPM.

-> Note: This is not a stable version, but instead a MVP.
+> Note: This is not a stable version, but instead an MVP.
 The APIs could change.

 ### JavaScript client